NTh1nk/AWSHack/ENVIRONMENT_SETUP.md

 # Environment Setup Guide for TaskPilot AI

-This guide explains how to configure environment variables for TaskPilot AI to enable production features.
+This guide explains how to configure environment variables for TaskPilot AI to enable LLM parsing and Slack integration.

 ## 🔧 Environment Variables